maleadt/manyjulias/README.md

 [elfshaker](https://github.com/elfshaker/elfshaker) with Julia for the purpose of storing many builds of Julia and being able to quickly launch any of them.

+## Pre-requisites

+You will need to have a copy of Julia locally.

+You don't need to have elfshaker installed, as manyjulia will download and use elfshaker_jll.

 ## Quick start